Neuralab/keks-pay-for-woocommerce/readme.txt

 For more installation options check the [official WordPress documentation](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation) about installing plugins.

 == Changelog ==

+= 1.0.1 =
+* Changes to plugin description and info.

 = 1.0 =
 * Initial stable release.